-Heavy rain, flash flooding likely Monday through Thursday
+Heavy rain, flash flooding likely through Thursday

 - Protect any sensitive documents from being contaminated by floodwaters; place them in a waterproof container, even if it’s a water-tight plastic bag

 - Be aware of any road closures nearby; NEVER attempt to drive through flooded or barricaded roadways!
-Floodwaters can completely wash out roadways, sweeping your car away in the process
+Floodwaters can completely wash out roadways, sweeping your car away in the process.

 - Check the National Weather Service’s flood preparation guide for additional tips ahead of the flood